coderadinho/coderadinho/README.md

 Testing out the basics:
 - git status
 - git add .
+(Staging the photo)
-- git commit -m ""
+- git commit -m "message" (Taking the picture)
+- git push (Sharing the photo)

 <!--
 **coderadinho/coderadinho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.